pydata/xarray/doc/plotting.rst

     @savefig plotting_robust1.png width=4in
     air_outliers.plot()

+This plot shows that we have outliers.
+The easy way to visualize the data without the outliers is to pass the parameter ``robust=True``.
-To remedy this use the parameter ``robust=True`` to use robust percentiles for computing the color limits.
+This will use the 2nd and 98th percentiles of the data to compute the color limits.

 .. ipython:: python